TUDSaT/OBC_Software/README.md

-# TUDSaT On-Board Computer Software
+# TUDSaT 0nboard Computer Software

-This repository contains the Software for the On-Board Computer of our CubeSat
+This repository contains the Software for the Onboard Computer of our CubeSat

 ## License